aiven/devportal/docs/products/flink/howto/pg-cdc-connector.rst

 Before setting up the PostgreSQL CDC Connector with Aiven for Apache Flink, ensure that you have the following prerequisites in place:

 * Running Aiven for Apache Flink® Service
-* Running Aiven for Apache Kafka® Service
 * Running Aiven for PostgreSQL® Service
+* Running Aiven for Apache Kafka® Service or any other service of your choice as the sink for your data.
 * Integration between Aiven for Flink and Aiven for PostgreSQL: Establish the necessary integration between your Aiven for Apache Flink service and Aiven for PostgreSQL service.

 In addition to the above, gather the following information about the source PostgreSQL database: